 There are also particular provisions for the registration of children, including where a child is born in the UK to a foreign parent who subsequently becomes settled, children who are born in the UK and not entitled to citizenship but live here until they are ten years old, children born in the UK before July 2006 whose mother is foreign and whose unmarried father is British (after that date citizenship is automatic)76, and children born stateless in the UK.
+British Nationals (Overseas), as well as British Overseas citizens, British Subjects and British Protected Persons, may be registered as British Citizens if they are stateless and have not done anything to effect the loss of any other citizenship or nationality since 19th March 2009.
 Registration may also be a route to citizenship for a child born outside the UK to a British citizen by descent, who normally cannot pass citizenship outside the UK for a further generation.

 In the context of the UK's changing approach to the interface of immigration and citizenship, the 'ten year rule' and the 'fourteen year rule' should be particularly noted.
 77 These provide that ten years' lawful residence or fourteen years' unlawful residence may form the basis for an application for naturalisation.
 Unlawful residence includes any time before removal directions are made, so this is a likely route for someone who disappeared into the social fabric when the approach to physical immigration was laissez-faire, but who is now discovered to be present without formal status and therefore in difficulties as to paperwork.
 By definition it is not known how many such people live in the UK, 78 but many are long-established residents with houses, jobs and families.
+New requirements of 'good character' for registration of adults and children over ten years old means that naturalisation and registration are converging.